“Image failed safety check” error when uploading

 Avatar not showing in the video

 If your avatar doesn’t appear after assigning it to a speaker, it’s likely hidden behind other layers or not added visibly to the scene editor.
-Here's how to fix it:
+We share steps for managing layer visibility in our Layer visibility and order guide.

 Avatar disappears after script changes